How To: Clean and Maintain Leather Sofa

 While leather produtcts is expensive, it can last a lifetime, and the investment pays off with just a little everyday care.
 Here’s some helpful tips to help your leather immaculate and beautiful for the years to come.

 Different types of leather are used in manufacturing furniture, and each may require different methods of cleaning.
 Keep the instructions from your manufacturer when you buy leather furniture, and seek for their professional advice before cleaning.
 Always remember to test the cleaning solution first in an inconspicuous spot and allow to dry.

 Dusting and Cleaning

-Vacuum your leather furniture from time to time in crevices and along the bottom to remove all dust.
-Wipe down leather furniture with a soft white cloth or microfiber cloth weekly to prevent dirt buildup.
+Vacuum your leather sofa from time to time in crevices and along the bottom to remove all dust.
+Wipe down leather sofa with a soft white cloth or microfiber cloth weekly to prevent dirt buildup.
 Using a white cloth ensures that dyes is not deposited on your leather sofa by mistake.

 For deep cleaning, moisten the cloth with a slight amount of water and liquid soap.
 Clean the surface of your furniture with this damp cloth and buff afterwards with a dry cloth.
 Do not use excessive water or rinse after cleaning with the soap.
 Polishing is optional.
 It is very important to clean any stains as soon as spillage occur.
 The older stains is, the harder it is to remove.